miracuse/miracuse.github.io/docs/adventuring/advancement.md

 A Character's **Tier** represents a larger increase in power.
 Tier upgrades are generally awarded after Players have completed a significant milestone in-game, such as completing a major arc of a campaign.

-Each Tier allows a Player to select an additional Subclass from any Class.
+Each Tier allows a Player to select an additional specialization from any Class.
 This gives their Character six new Kits to choose from when [Making Camp](../../adventuring/exploration/index.md).
 The overall limit over four Kits remains unchanged.

 ### Example: Tier II Gunslinger

-**Subclasses**
+**Specializations**

 - Scoundrel/Ranger
 - Alchemist/Sapper

 **Skills (10 Sessions Completed)**

 - Agility +3
 - Cunning +3
 - Knowledge +2
 - Magic +1

 **Description**